-Finding: Complies with Condition.
-The applicant has proposed work in the public ROW that will require pavement restoration.
+Finding: Complies with conditions.
+The applicant has proposed work in the public right-of-way that will require pavement restoration.
 This includes new pipe lines.
-The applicant shall restore the pavement in accordance with the City pavement cut standards and meet the Full Standard for all cuts.
+The applicant shall restore the pavement in accordance with the City Pavement Cut Policy ans Standards and meet the Full Standard for all cuts.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.